-Boston's largest music production school is Berklee College of Music.
-In 2010, Berklee College of Music graduated approximately 108 students from its music production program.
+Of the 2 music production schools in Nashville, the largest music production school, by student population, is SAE Institute of Technology-Nashville.
+In 2010, SAE Institute of Technology-Nashville graduated approximately 113 students from its music production program.

-In addition to tuition costs, plan on spending an average of $470 for music production related books and supplies each year.
-And if you live on campus, you will face an additional expense of $15,080 per year, on average, for room and board.
-If you live at home, you can cut this cost down to approximately $33,939.
+You should also anticipate spending about $1,300 for music production related books and supplies every year.
+And if you live on campus, you will face an additional expense of $8,590 per year, on average, for room and board at Nashville-based music production schools.
+Students who live at home can cut this cost down to approximately $0.

-As a music producer in Boston, you can expect to make an average salary of $38,690 per year.
-This is higher than the average salary for music producers in the state.
+The average salary you can expect to earn as a music producer in Nashville is $37,520 per year.
+This is higher than the state-wide average salary for music producers.